IBPS RRB – Eligibility Criteria

 Guidelines for Persons With Disabilities using a Scribe

-(i) The visually impaired candidates and candidates whose writing speed is affected by cerebral palsy can use their own scribe at their cost during the online examination, subject to limits as in (ii) and (iii) below.
+(i) The visually impaired candidates and candidates whose writing speed are affected by cerebral palsy can use their own scribe at their cost during the online examination, subject to limits as in (ii) and (iii) below.
 In all such cases where a scribe is used, the following rules will apply:

-The scribe may be from any academic stream.
-However for Specialist Officers’ posts the scribe should be from an academic stream different from that prescribed for the post.
+- The scribe may be from any academic stream.
+However, for Specialist Officers’ posts, the scribe should be from an academic stream different from that prescribed for the post.

-Only candidates registered for compensatory time will be allowed such concessions since compensatory time given to candidates shall be system based, it shall not be possible for the test conducting agency to allow such time if he / she is not registered for the same.
+- Only candidates registered for compensatory time will be allowed such concessions since compensatory time given to candidates shall be system-based, it shall not be possible for the test conducting agency to allow such time if he/she is not registered for the same.
 Candidates not registered for compensatory time shall not be allowed such concessions.

 (ii) Candidates with locomotor disability and cerebral palsy